Q: How Can I Recall an Email?

 Here's a little bonus for you.
 Gmail's undo feature can do much more than just recall sent emails.
 It can also undo or reverse actions like moving an email into another folder, deleting an email, marking an email as read, and sending an email.
 This undo thingy has got everything covered, wouldn't you agree?

-Okay, now the biggest question of all: Did it work?
+Okay, now the biggest question of all: Did the recall action work?
 Were you successful at recalling the email or is the recipient reading it right now and scratching his head in confusion at what you sent?
 The answer isn't as straightforward as you might think.
 Several factors come into play here and they will ultimately determine whether you successfully recalled the email or not.
-For one, the settings of the email of the recipient matter too.

-In Outlook, for instance, if the individual to receive the email has enabled "Automatically process meeting requests and responses to meeting requests and polls", both the original email you sent and the recall one will be saved in his inbox.
-The success of the recall depends on whether the recipient has read the mail or not: The original message will be supplanted by the recall message if he has not opened and read the email first; this counts as a success.
-If, on the other hand, he has already read the original message by the time the recall lands, the recall message won't deliver; this is a failure then.
+The email settings of the recipient matter.
+In Outlook, for instance, if the individual to receive the email has enabled "Automatically process meeting requests and responses to meet requests and polls", both the original email you sent and the recall one will be saved in his inbox.
+The success and failure of the recall depend on whether the recipient has read the mail or not.

-That's just one example.
-Here's another.
-It's possible the recipient may not have enabled "Automatically process meeting requests and responses to meeting requests and polls", and if that's the case, then the original message and the recall message you sent will be saved in his inbox.
-If he opens the latter first, that counts as a successful recall because the original message will be deleted.
+It's also possible the recipient may not have enabled "Automatically process meeting requests and responses to meet requests and polls", and if that's the case, then the original message and the recall message you sent will be saved in his inbox.
+If he opens the latter first, that counts as a successful recall.
 But opening the original message first entails a failed recall attempt.

 Recalling an email you sent is a very simple thing to do, but it can save you so much trouble.
 Learn the process and use it if the need arises.
 That way, you don't have to contend with explaining yourself to angry strangers or confused friends.
 All the same, here's a tip: Please be more careful when sending your emails, yeah?
 That's simply the best advice anyone can give you.